-Serbia: EPS signed preliminary agreement on TPP Kolubara B construction9.
-March 2020. / News Serbia Energy
+Serbia: EPS signed preliminary agreement on TPP Kolubara B construction, News Serbia Energy

 The preliminary agreement on cooperation between Serbian state-owned power utility EPS and Chinese company PowerChinawas was signed by Acting Director of EPS Milorad Grcic and Director of PowerChina Yang Bo.
 The construction of coal-fired thermal power plant Kolubara B near Ub was originally planned in 1990s and now EPS plans to complete the 350 MW project in cooperation with Chinese company.

 The construction of a new unit will ensure Serbia’s sustainable industrial development and will be built in line with the latest EU environmental standards.
 The new unit represents replacement capacity for ageing TPP Morava and TPP Kolubara A.